wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'the Cacuses, who {cacusculture} {cacusproblem}',
     'the Cadejos, who {cadejowants}',
     'the {cactuscattotem} Cactus Cat',
+    'the {sabertoothcattotem} Sabertooth Cats',
+    'the {gianttressymtotem} Giant Tressym',
   ];

 // - - - - - - - - - - A - R - C - T - I - C- - - - - - - - - - - - - - - - - - - - - - - - - - - -